Photo Demonstration Of Plucking Hair From The Ears Of An Old English Sheepdog

 Use: To remove wax.

 • If your dog is prone to ear infections, speak with your vet about the best products to use.
-Also ask whether applying an ear antibiotic like Mometamax immediately after plucking might help to prevent ear infections due to bacteria.
-This product requires a prescription.
+Ask whether applying an ear antibiotic immediately after plucking might help to prevent ear infections due to bacteria.
+These products usually requires a prescription.

 This clumped together, waxy clump of hair was removed from deep in the ear canal.
 Hair left in the ears tends to collect wax and it can also limit air flow.